brandon3sican/to-system/README.md

 The application will be available at `http://localhost:8000`

+## User Roles and Privileges

+The system implements a role-based access control (RBAC) system with the following roles:

+### 1. Employee (Regular)
+- Access to employee dashboard
+- Can create travel orders
+- Can track and print approved travel orders
+- Can view their own travel orders
+- Can view their own employee profile

+### 2. Recommender
+- All privileges of Employee (Regular)
+- Can recommend travel orders for approval
+- Can view all pending travel orders
+- Can print travel orders (approved or for recommendation)
+- Can view employee profiles

+### 3. Approver
+- All privileges of Employee (Regular) and Recommender
+- Can approve or reject travel orders
+- Can view all travel orders
+- Can print travel orders (approved or for recommendation)
+- Can view all employee profiles

+### 4. Administrator
+- All privileges of Employee, Recommender, and Approver
+- Can manage system settings
+- Can create and manage positions
+- Can create and manage divisions/sections/units
+- Can manage users and their roles
+- Can view all system logs
+- Can manage employment statuses
+- Can view all employee records
+- Can print any travel order

 ## Additional Notes

 1. The database uses Laravel's built-in `users` table for authentication and authorization.